-The number of submenus can vary depending on the device version.
-Some submenus are not dealt with in the Operating Instructions.
-These submenus and the parameters they contain are explained in the Special Documentation for the device.
+The number of submenus and parameters can vary depending on the device version.
+Certain submenus and parameters in these submenus are not described in the Operation Instructions.
+Instead a description is provided in the Special Documentation for the device (→ "Supplementary documentation" section).

-"Setup" menu \rightarrow Advanced setup
+"Setup" menu → Advanced setup